MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 The new parameter is now visible in the parameter list at the top of the dashboard.

-1. Select different values to update the visuals. \\Gabi

 ## Use filter search for single and multiple selection filters
-\\Gabi

 In single and multiple selection filters, type the value that you want.
-The filter search will present all the values that match.
+The filter search will present all the recently retrieved values that match the search term.

 ## Next Steps